Three-Stage Domestic Arbitration

 1. Three-Stage Process: Negotiation, Mediation, Arbitration

 a.
-Negotiation Between Executives The parties shall attempt in good faith to resolve any dispute arising out of or relating to this [Agreement][Contract] promptly by negotiation between executives who have authority to settle the controversy and who are at a higher level of management than the persons with direct responsibility for administration of this contract.
+Negotiation Between Executives The parties shall attempt to resolve any dispute arising out of or relating to this [Agreement][Contract] promptly by negotiation between executives who have authority to settle the controversy and who are at a higher level of management than the persons with direct responsibility for administration of this contract.
 To initiate a negotiation, a party shall give the other party written notice of any dispute not resolved in the normal course of business.
 Within days after delivery of the notice, the executives of both parties shall meet at a mutually acceptable time and place, and thereafter as often as they reasonably deem necessary, to attempt to resolve the dispute.
 All negotiations pursuant to this clause are confidential and shall be treated as compromise and settlement negotiations for purposes of applicable rules of evidence.

 b.
 Mediation If the dispute has not been resolved by negotiation as provided herein within days after delivery of the initial notice of negotiation, [or if the parties failed to meet within days,] the parties shall endeavor to settle the dispute by mediation under the International Institute for Conflict Prevention & Resolution (“CPR”) Mediation Procedure [currently in effect OR in effect on the date of this Agreement], [provided, however, that if one party fails to participate in the negotiation as provided herein, the other party can initiate mediation prior to the expiration of the days.]
 Unless otherwise agreed, the parties will select a mediator from the CPR Panels of Distinguished Neutrals.